 Strong investment appetite

-In FY20 alone, $1.5B was invested in plant-based meat around the globe from venture capital firms, tech billionaires, the world’s largest meat companies and others is driving growth in the industry.
+In FY20 alone, $1.5B was invested in plant-based meat around the globe from venture capital firms, tech billionaires, the world’s largest meat companies and others, driving growth in the industry.
 Down under, alternative proteins companies have raised tens-of-millions in investment from 2018-2020.